jimbobowl22/hub-linkbot/README.md

 ## Installation
 To install this Discord Bot, you will need to do the following:

 1. Obtain a VPS, or a computer to host this locally.
-(Please note that Heroku will not work, as we are writing files that should be persistant, and Heroku rebuilds around every 24 hours.)
+(Please note that Heroku will not work, as we are writing files that should be persistant, and Heroku rebuilds around every 24 hours.
+Glitch also probably will not work, as Glitch requires requests to keep uptime, and this bot should be running almost 24/7.)
 2. Ensure it has the [Node.js](https://nodejs.org/en/) engine installed.
 3. Clone this repository with `git clone https://github.com/jdwoj5/hub-linkbot`
 4. Create a [Discord Application](https://discord.com/developers/applications) with a Bot created in the Bot Section.